ahrenstein/Chef-ubuntu-tuneup/README.md

   3. Change the history so it maintains 5000 entries and have date/time stamps
   4. Export a nice bash PS1
   5. Export vim as the default editor
+  6. Delete the .bashrc for root and uids 500-900

 Requirements
 ------------